Navigation

 Placard Note: In this exhibit, the body reacts before the workweek begins.
 Dread appears early, illness becomes constant, and the sense of being quietly pushed out replaces any remaining motivation.

-“I’ve reached the point where Sunday’s are basically a countdown to Monday mornings.
+“I’ve reached the point where Sunday’s are basically a count down to Monday mornings.
 I’m having anxiety and depressed about my job.
 I just can’t take it anymore.”

 “I start to panic on Sunday evening when I think about going to work on Monday.
 I stay up as late as possible to postpone the inevitable.
 I feel like a fish out of water at my job.
 I have been getting sick frequently, gained weight, and have skin problems because of the stress.
 I stopped caring about the things I used to enjoy.
 I truly don’t want to do anything in the evenings or weekends because I’m just so exhausted from my job.”